cueaz/vite-plugin-minifiable-keywords/packages/vite-plugin-minifiable-keywords/README.md

 }
 ```

-While minifiers can shorten variable and function names, they cannot alter the string literal `'SET_USER'`.
+While minifiers can shorten variable and function names, they cannot alter the string literals.
 When an application defines dozens of these identifiers, they accumulate as unminifiable overhead in the final bundle.

 This plugin addresses this by enabling the use of `Symbol` primitives, which, when assigned to variables, can be safely minified.